Simple homotopy types of even dimensional manifolds: Preliminaries

-of chain complexes with $\Z G$ coefficients.
-All of these chain complexes are acyclic, and we choose the canonical s-bases on their homologies.
-Since $f$, $F$, and the inclusions $X' \rightarrow \Cyl_f$ and $Y' \rightarrow \Cyl_F$ are simple (see \cref{prop:map-cyl}), by \cref{lem:milnor-cyl} and \cref{theorem:Whitehead} we have that
+All of these chain complexes are acyclic (for the last term in each sequence, this follows from the exactness of the associated homological sequence), and we choose the canonical s-bases on their homologies.
+Then the associated homological long exact sequences have vanishing Whitehead torsion.
+Since $f$ and $F$ are simple, we deduce from \cref{lem:milnor-cyl} that $\tau(\Cyl_f, X) = \tau(\Cyl_F, Y) = 0$.
+By \cref{prop:map-cyl} and \cref{lem:milnor-sub} we have that $\tau(\Cyl_f, X') = \tau(\Cyl_F, Y') = 0$.
+Hence it follows from \cref{thm:milnor-es} that